cytim/nodejs-typed-dotenv/README.md

 1. `process.env` will be modified to include the loaded variables, **BUT** the assigned values are the RAW _STRING_ values, because `process.env` accepts string only.

-2. If a variable has already been set in `process.env`, it will NOT be overwritten UNLESS `includeProcessEnv` is set to `true`.
+2. If a variable has already been set in `process.env`, it WILL be overwritten UNLESS `includeProcessEnv` is set to `false`.

 ## The .env.template File